rbuurma/rise-2019/Assignments/Rise_assignment_8_CS1_collab.md

 ### Corpus: to what can we compare Austen?

 Comparing Austen's novels and complete works to "everything else" sounds great in theory; how will it work in practice?
 First, we need to determine what groups of novels we might want to compare to Austen's and whether they exist in machine-readable form.
-As we learned in Assignment 4[ADD LINK], even if we have a digital facsimile of a novel, using OCR on it won't necessarily give us a machine-readable text that is good enough for a purpose like this; almost all computational text analysis work requires that we pre-process or "clean" existing machine-readable texts before we can use them.
+As we learned in Assignment 4, even if we have a digital facsimile of a novel, using OCR on it won't necessarily give us a machine-readable text that is good enough for a purpose like this; almost all computational text analysis work requires that we pre-process or "clean" existing machine-readable texts before we can use them.
 For this assignment, we will use the texts and corpora described below.
 All of these corpora (except one) are composed of texts that were either transcribed by a person or people, so they are very accurate.
 In this case, we have removed metadata and other ancillary text that we don't want to see in our results.
 The programs we use will also include functions that remove or ignore some words; our program, for example, ignores words that appear < 5 times in both texts or corpora that we are comparing.

 We are grateful that [Yumi D. Shiroma](http://yumidineenshiroma.org/) contributed her expertise to the creation and assembly of these corpora.